griffithlab/pVACtools/docs/pvacviz/directories.rst

 \/visualize
 -----------
-The :ref:`Visualize feature <pvacviz_visualizing>` allows users to visualize any pVACseq result VCF files.
-Any pVACseq VCF file placed in this /visualize folder will be displayed on the Visualize page in the right column.
+The :ref:`Visualize feature <pvacviz_visualizing>` allows users to visualize any pVACseq result TSV files.
+Any pVACseq TSV file placed in this /visualize folder will be displayed on the Visualize page in the right column.
 Directory structures will be preserved so that users may group files in whatever manner they wish.

 \/.processes
 ------------